jkcolem/Husky_with_Freespace_Segmentation/README.md

 ```
 This visualize the disparity mask on the live camera feed.

 Step 6 (optional).
-Opena a fourth terminal attached to the docker container and run the following:
+Open a fourth terminal attached to the docker container and run the following:

 For Left Camerea View:
 ```bash